PrairieLearn/PrairieLearn/docs/manualGrading.md

 If you prefer to use points rather than a percentage score, rename the `score_perc` column in the CSV file to `points`.

-If a feedback column is provided, it will be shown by default to the student above the submission panel, as seen in the image below.
-This feedback accept Markdown formatting.
+If a `feedback` column is provided, it will be shown by default to the student above the submission panel, as seen in the image below.
+The feedback can utilize Markdown formatting.

 ![Feedback shown above student panel](manualGradingFeedback.png)